chojayr/vim-environment/README.md

 vim-environment
 ===============

-script to set-up vim as IDE
+script to set-up vim as IDE and add plugins in vim